 TANCET 2020 is an intra-state exam conducted every year, generally in May.
 The TANCET question paper will be in English and Tamil (the regional language).
 Anna University, Chennai has the TANCET Exam 2020, conducting authority.
 It also conducts counselling for TANCET 2020 for admission into major colleges in the state.
 The TANCET exam is conducted in the regions of Tamil Nadu itself.

-TANCET 2020 exam was scheduled to take place on May 19 and 20.
+TANCET 2020 exam is scheduled to take place on the dates June 22, 2020 and June 23, 2020.
 It was conducted in pen and paper mode i.e., offline mode.
 The TANCET exam is conducted only once a year and consists of 100 questions for MBA/ MCA Programs and 115 questions for M.Tech/ M.E/ M.Arch/ M/Plan.
 TANCET Counselling will occur in July (tentative).
 Students clearing the GATE exam for M.Tech need not additionally take TANCET 2020.

 If found that, any untrue or misleading information is provided by the candidate while filling the application form then, the TANCET examination authority reserves all the rights to cancel the admission of the candidate at any level.